blepping/comfyui_overly_complicated_sampling/README.md

 # The noise block allows defining global noise sampling parameters.
 noise:
     # You can disable this to allow GPU noise generation.
-I believe it only makes a difference for Brownian.
     cpu_noise: true

     # ComfyUI has a bug where if you disable add_noise in the sampler, no seed gets set.
 If you